How to Find a Queer Friendly or Gender Affirming Therapist I JED

 You can also speak to a high school counselor, primary-care physician, or clinician on your college campus.

-When looking for an adult you feel comfortable talking to about LGBTQIA+ topics, look for signs of allyship.
-It could be pride flags, pronoun pins, or LGBTQIA-inclusive books in their office.
+When looking for an adult you feel comfortable talking to about LGBTQIA+ topics, look for signs of support.
+It could be pride flags or LGBTQIA-inclusive books in their office.
 You could also ask the counselor or provider if they are comfortable talking about gender and sexuality topics.

 • Look for providers who have had LGBTQIA+ training or specifically mention their work with queer youth.